-Venezuela expels German ambassador
+Venezuela expels German Ambassador

 Kriener was reportedly among a handful of ambassadors who went to the airport on Monday to greet Juan Guaido on his return from a tour of Latin American countries that support Venezuela's right-wing opposition movement.

 Guaido declared himself "interim president" in January.
-The United States immediately recognized Guaido's temporary presidency.
-Germany followed suit early February.
+The US immediately recognized Guaido's temporary presidency.
+Germany followed suit in early February.

 "Venezuela is irrevocably free and independent, which is why actions by diplomatic representatives that implicate meddling in matters that are the exclusive realm of the Venezuelan people and state authorities are not and will not be allowed," the ministry said.